What is EDGAR?

 What types of documents are filed on EDGAR?

-There are various types of SEC documents that companies are required by law to file periodically.
+There are various types of SEC-required documents that companies must, by law, file periodically.
 The most common examples include:

 - 10-K (annual report)

 - 10-Q (quarterly report)

 - SC 13G (statement of acquisition of beneficial ownership by individuals)

 - S-8 (securities to be offered to employees in employee benefit plans)

 - S-1 (initial registration for new securities to be offered, prospectus)

 Why do financial analysts use EDGAR?

 Financial analysts use the Electronic Data Gathering, Analysis & Retrieval system because it’s a centralized place to get all the company documents they require for financial modeling, valuation, and other analyses.